 With the rising competition in not only school related academics, but also various kinds of additional competitions like spell bee, Olympiads, quizzes etc., the pressure on parents and children is rising and all this requires the child to have sharp memory & concentration power.

 If your child has difficulty focusing on something for very long, he/she might be suffering from low concentration or concentration problems.
 This lack of focus can be seen in his/her studies and other activities as well.
 Let’s understand the signs of poor concentration in kids:

 - Easily distracted

 - Moody, irritable and cranky most of the time

 - Inability to organize his/her things

-Lots of distractions: Children are naturally curious and their mind is always wandering.
-They can be easily distracted by things like TV, video games, mobile phones, music etc. Make a schedule or time table for study time, tv time, play time and make sure they following it regularly.
+Children are naturally curious and their mind is always wandering.
+TV, video games, mobile phones etc. act as an easy distraction for them.
+Make a schedule or time table for study time, tv time, play time and make sure they following it regularly.
 Gradually your child will understand that during study time, he/ she needs to focus only on studies and they will get to do the rest of the things as well.

 Tips to improve concentration in kids:

 Brain exercises: Solving different kinds of puzzles or playing memory games, sudoku, chess can help to improve concentration in kids.